Ronnit44/Slot-Machine/README.md

+# Slot-Machine
-This is a beginner JavaScript project in which i have made a slot machine.
+This is a Beginner Javascript project(my first js project) in which i have made a slot machine.